Noovolari/leapp/cli/README.md

 FLAGS
-  --accessKey=<value>        AWS Access Key ID of the IAM User --idpArn=<value>           AWS IAM Federated Role IdP Arn value, obtain it from your AWS Account --idpUrlId=<value>         the idp url id that we want to pass to the function like the delete one --mfaDevice=<value>        MFA Device Arn retrieved from your AWS Account --parentSessionId=<value>  For AWS IAM Role Chained is the session Id of the session that will assume the chained
+  --accessKey=<value>        AWS Access Key ID of the IAM User --idpArn=<value>           AWS IAM Federated Role IdP Arn value, obtain it from your AWS Account --idpUrl=<value>           the idp url address we want to create --mfaDevice=<value>        MFA Device Arn retrieved from your AWS Account --parentSessionId=<value>  For AWS IAM Role Chained is the session Id of the session that will assume the chained
                              role.
 Retrieve it using $leapp session list -x